ForestKeeperIO/firewood/README.md

 instances to replicate the state.
 A synchronization library should also be developed for this milestone.
 - [ ] :runner: Add support for Ava Labs generic test tool via grpc client
-- [ ] :runner: Pluggable encoding for nodes, for optional compatibilty with merkledb
+- [ ] :runner: Pluggable encoding for nodes, for optional compatibility with MerkleDB
 - [ ] Support replicating the full state with corresponding range proofs that verify the correctness of the data.
 - [ ] Support replicating the delta state from the last sync point with